rejeep/rejeep.github.com/_posts/2008-12-09-open-line-in-emacs.markdown

  - emacs
 ---

-All the time when I'm programming I find myself in the situation where I'm in the middle of a line and want to open a line above or below.
+All the time when I'm programming, I find myself in the situation where I'm in the middle of a line and want to open a line above or below.
 Doing this would be accomplished with something like this:

-In the above case: C-a, C-m, C-p, &lt;tab&gt;.
-And in the below case: C-e, C-m, &lt;tab&gt;
+In the above case: **C-a, C-m, C-p, &lt;tab&gt;**.
+And in the below case: **C-e, C-m, &lt;tab&gt;**

 That's a lot of typing for such common tasks.
 So I created these functions that do exactly what I describe.
-I then bind a key to each function, and have my lines opened much faster.
+I also bound a key to each function to have my lines opened much faster.

 {% highlight scheme %}
 (defun open-line-above ()